 Frontera prioritizes life, health and well-being through engaging in responsible, ethical and sustainable oil and gas exploration and production activities.
-Frontera aims to minimize the impact of its operations on the environment and generate long-term value for employees and for the communities in which it operates.
+Frontera aims to generate long-term value for employees and for the communities in which it operates.
 The Sustainability Policy is an important aspect of the Corporation's governance program and defines the Corporation's strategy for suitable stakeholder engagement based on respect, integrity, commitment and sustainability.
 The Corporation continually engages with its stakeholders to ensure that its policies, guidelines and actions are consistent with the Code, guaranteeing day-to-day respect for individuals and surroundings, and continually building a sustainable organization based on relationships of trust.
 The frequency of engagement depends on each stakeholder, the Corporation's relationship with them, and the topics addressed.